Clean Water Damage Response in Layton, Utah

 What “Clean Water” Really Means for Your Layton Property

 Category 1 water originates from a source that isn’t contaminated with waste or toxins.
 It’s the water directly from your plumbing system.
+Understanding how it fits into the broader spectrum of types of water damage helps clarify why immediate action matters.

 Common sources we encounter in Davis County include:

-Burst Supply Lines: Often seen after abrupt temperature drops, a frequent occurrence along the Wasatch Front.
+- Burst Supply Lines: Often seen after abrupt temperature drops, a frequent occurrence along the Wasatch Front.

-Overflowing Sinks and Tubs: Simple overflows that can saturate flooring and subflooring quickly.
+- Overflowing Sinks and Tubs: Simple overflows that can saturate flooring and subflooring quickly.

 The Institute of Inspection, Cleaning and Restoration Certification (IICRC) classifies this as Category 1.
 This classification is our starting point for determining the correct restoration protocol under the IICRC S500 standard.